-These are just a few questions you can ask during an informational interview.
+These are just a few suggestions.
 Get creative and ask questions that ignite your curiosity.

 How Do You Follow Up After An Informational Interview?

-Follow-up is a crucial aspect of successful networking and relationship building.
-Subsequently, be sure to send your contact an email message thanking them for their time and knowledge after your informational interview.
+Follow-up is a crucial aspect of successful networking and relationship building, so be sure to send your contact an email message thanking them for their time and knowledge after your informational interview.
 But don’t stop there!

 You want to keep in touch with your contact.
-One way to stay top of mind is to send your contact relevant news articles and other information that may be of value to them.
+One way to stay top of mind is to send them relevant news articles and other information that may be of value.
 You can also circle back when you see job openings of interest at their company.
 (This is one of the best aspects of informational interviews!)